josiemundi/knative-eventing-blockchain-demo/README.md

 ![Diagram](images/knativedemooverviewsf.png)

-In the case where you only have one consumer/subscriber, you can also sink straight to there (in this case that would be the event-display service).
+In the case where you only have one consumer/subscriber, you can also sink straight to that service instead of the broker (in this case that would be the event-display service).

 There is also the option to have the service reply back to the broker with another event, which can then be consumed by another service from the Knative Eventing ecosystem.
 The architecture then looks as follows: